Search the website

 Sanctuary

-The demolition of the last building at Robin Hood Gardens is the latest stage in this long-term project which will ultimately deliver over 1,500 much-needed new homes for local people.
+The demolition of the last building at Robin Hood Gardens marks the latest stage in the long-term project and partnership between the three organisations to deliver over 1,500 new homes for local people.

 To date, more than 600 homes have been created, of which 214 were allocated for social rent.

-The overall regeneration will deliver more than 1,500 new homes, with over 500 allocated for local people to rent as part of Tower Hamlets Borough Council’s commitment to social housing provision.
+The overall regeneration will deliver more than 1,500 new homes, of which over 500 will be available for local people to rent as part of the council’s commitment to social housing provision and 44 will be family-sized homes to help address overcrowding.

 The project has already provided new community facilities including a replacement mosque and generated funding to redevelop and expand the local Woolmore Primary School.